dberzano/dberzano.github.io/alice/git/index.md

 > if they were in the given commit: the files might have been changed by other
 > commits in the meanwhile.

+> Also note that Git hashes which depend upon many things, including the
+> preceding commit.
+Two commits, one of which is a cherry-pick of the other,
+> will have a different hash.

 Additional Git documentation
 ----------------------------